noopkat/avrgirl-arduino/README.md

 The most common way to compile a sketch for your Arduino of choice is to download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software).

-First make sure you have checked the 'compliation' box under "Show verbose output' heading in your Arduino preferences:
+First make sure you have checked the 'compilation' box under "Show verbose output' heading in your Arduino preferences:

 ![screencap](http://i.imgur.com/t8IY9z0.png)